 The Lord sanctified the seventh day Sabbath

-(Saturday) and blessed it at the creation of the world (Genesis 2:2-3).
-God blessed the seventh day because He had created the world in six days and rested on the seventh.
+(Saturday) and blessed it as a day of worship at the creation of the world (Genesis 2:2-3).
+God blessed it because He had created the world in six days and rested on the seventh.
 It was the birthday of the world, a memorial of His great work.
 Some teach that the seventh day Sabbath

 was just for the Jews.
 But the Sabbath